davegardner/tyc4/pages/about.md

 The boatyard beneath the club has a workshop with electricity where you can carry out maintenance tasks, and there’s a team of guys who can help with your bigger projects.
 The boatyard also has some moorings available which you may be able to rent, Asana will be able to advise once you arrive.
 There’s a pulley system that works as a secure dinghy dock.

 All of the staff here are absolute diamonds.
 From the commodore to the committee members to the bar staff, they all go out of their way to help out yachties, show them the sights and make sure they have an unforgettable time in Tanga.
-The piece to resistance, however, is the beer at 2,500 Tsh per large 500 ml bottle (roughly $1 USD), and yes, takeaways are available.
+The pièce de résistance, however, is the beer at 2,500 Tsh per large 500 ml bottle (just over $1 USD), and yes, takeaways are available.

 ### Types of membership, costs and application

 The yacht club is inexpensive to join and loves to welcome new members.
 A temporary membership costs 60,000 Tsh / $25 USD per month and requires a 100,000 Tsh / $43 USD deposit which naturally you get back at the end.
 You pay the deposit directly into the bank which is a painless process.

 There’s a form to fill in which asks for your address and passport numbers and requires two signatures from a member of the committee which is also easy to arrange.
 Just ask Mercy (the office manager) for a form.
 As a temporary member you receive a book with a unique bar number that you top up with cash (either at the bank or by card at the bar) and then all of your drinks come off from there.
 When you run low on funds you just top up again.

 If you are only staying for a short period you’ll want to skip that and pay the weekly fee of 40,000 Tsh / $17 USD (which although more, is still inexpensive for what you get) and buy your drinks with coupons.